gopesh-code/Dr-Mom/README.md

 ## Project Overview

-Olive (Ovulive) is a multi-functional platform focusing on a holistic approach in female healthcare.
+Dr. Mom is a multi-functional platform focusing on a holistic approach in female healthcare.
 It is estimated that females make up about 49.58% of the world population, and it is crucial to take precautions to shield the reproductive health against infections, damage, and issues, including specific long-term health issues.
-The aim of Olive is to provide a solution in the form of an app, by creating a platform that will provide the following:
+The aim of Dr. Mom is to provide a solution in the form of an app, by creating a platform that will provide the following:

 - Period Tracking
 - Intake of pills, contraceptives